application-research/delta-dm/readme.md

 - Set `DELTA_AUTH` environment variable to Delta API key.
 It can also be provided as the CLI flag `--delta-auth`
 - DDM will default to a [delta](https://github.com/application-research/delta) instance running at `localhost:1414`.
 It must be running or DDM will not start.
 Override the url by providing specifying the `DELTA_API` environment variable, or CLI flag `--delta-api`
+- DDM will use the [Estuary Auth server](https://github.com/application-research/estuary-auth/) by default.
+It can be overridden by specifying the `AUTH_URL` environment variable, or CLI flag `--auth-url`

 ## Usage